2020 Symptom and Urgent Review Clinic (SURC) funding round now open

 Community of Practice

-A Community of Practice provides the opportunity for funded sites and individuals from non-funded services to learn from each other and to share experiences of implementing a SURC in their local environments.
+A SURC Community of Practice provides an opportunity for individuals from both funded sites and other health services to learn from each other and to share experiences of implementing a SURC in their local environments.

 The Community of Practice will be held up to three times during the project.
 Participation will be mandatory for funded sites.
 Details of the 2020 events will be communicated once confirmed.